CIVICS/report/42-Standards-BasedComponentizedArchitecture.md

 ###Standards-based Componentized Architecture

-#####A “componentized” template-based functional and technical approach that other state and local organizations can “plug-in” to with limited major integration work.
+#####A “componentized” modular functional and technical approach that other state and local organizations can “plug-in” to with limited major integration work.

 Both issues (A, B) highlighted in the immediately preceding text are challenges that stem from the way in which government is organized, along with the systems that support its activities.
 Because it would be an almost insurmountable challenge to move to a common system for all business registration in the state, certainly not in the mid-term, it is inevitable that agency systems will need to be allowed to have several tiers of ways in which they might interoperate with the new Kansas Business Center.
 However, because no formal agreement on scope has been established, and no inventory has been conducted of potential target systems that would need to interoperate with the KBC, it is very difficult to proscribe specific requirements for the integration techniques and levels that would need to be provided.